lnbits/bitcoinSwitch/README.md

 > <a href="https://twitter.com/arcbtc/status/1585627498510831616">Video tutorial</a>

 > Join us! <a href="https://t.me/makerbits">t.me/makerbits</a>

-### Flash and configure from browser! https://lnbits.github.io/bitcoinswitch/installer/

-> Press GPIO4 in first few seconds of boot to be able to config

 ### Complicated install instructions not using browser flashing
 - Install <a href="https://www.arduino.cc/en/software">Arduino IDE 1.8.19</a>